manuellamas/Music_and_Networks/README.md

 #### Other files
 If an argument is given, it'll create the graph for the specified MIDI file `py Code/Graph.py <path_to_file>`

+# Notes
+*How should I approach rounding when calculating Betwenness and Closeness centrality?*
+If I don't round almost all values are different, but if I round too much I lose too much information.

+Check betwenness centrality, using or not `"weight"` attribute.
+Similarly in closeness centrality with the `distance = "weight"`